eraybasar/pesdk-docs/_guides/html5/v3_6/concepts/operations.md

 ---
 layout: guides/html5/v3_6/content
-title: &title Operations # title as shown in the menu and
+title: HTML5 Custom Operations
+description: Learn how to add custom image modifications to the rendering process of the PhotoEditor SDK for HTML5 by extending the operation class.

 menuitem: *title
 order: 0